maildropfilter(7) - man - phpMan

 to expression

-valid mailbox.
-A valid mailbox is either a mailbox file, a maildir, or an external
+mailbox.
+A valid mailbox is either a mailbox file, a maildir, or an external program

 The to statement is the final delivery statement. maildrop delivers message, then

-was an error while delivering the message, maildrop terminates with the EX_TEMPFAIL
+an error while delivering the message, maildrop terminates with the EX_TEMPFAIL exit

-exit code.
-A properly-written mail transport agent should re-queue the message, and
+code.
+A properly-written mail transport agent should re-queue the message, and re-attempt

-to handle the actual delivery.
-The SHELL variable specifies the shell to execute the
+handle the actual delivery.
+The SHELL variable specifies the shell to execute the given

-given command.
-The message is provided to the command on standard input. maildrop's
+command.
+The message is provided to the command on standard input. maildrop's exit code

 Otherwise, expression names the mailbox where maildrop delivers the message.
 If